-When I posted a notice in my ezine asking for volunteers to be beta readers for my new book, How to Write Your Book in a Flash: The Paint-by-Numbers System for Writing the Book of Your Dreams FAST!
-I was thrilled to have 10 people respond!
+When I posted a notice in my ezine asking for volunteers to be beta readers for my new book, Write Your Book in a Flash I was thrilled to have 10 people respond!

 Upon further reflection, I was surprised that 10 people actually knew what a beta reader is!